camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 ---

 The following steps describe how to update the Camunda artifacts on an IBM was application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda BPM 7.2 IBM was distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/was/camunda-bpm-was/).
+If not already done, make sure to download the [Camunda Platform 7.2 IBM was distribution](https://app.camunda.com/nexus/service/rest/repository/browse/internal/org/camunda/bpm/was/camunda-bpm-was/).

 The update procedure takes the following steps: